danieledapo/danieledapo.github.io/content/post/terminal-graphics-braille.md

 However I was still a bit unsatisfied because I still had to manually create an STL to then render.
-Therefore I decided to write a very simple domain specific language (DSL) that I could use to describe arbitrary shapes.
-Also, a bonus point of having a DSL is that I can version control the shapes description easily because it's not a binary format, but just text!
+Therefore I decided to write a very simple domain specific language (DSL) that I could use to describe arbitrary shapes in.
+Also, a bonus point of having a DSL is that I can version control the "programs" easily because it's not a binary format, but just text!

 Here's an example of the language.